ternera/ternera.org/_posts/2024-03-08-amazon-affiliate-guide.md

 Regularly review Amazon's policy updates and guidelines to stay informed about any changes or additions.
 Conclusion:
 By following these steps, you can effectively use Amazon Affiliate links to monetize your content and generate passive income.
 Remember to focus on providing value to your audience, maintaining transparency, and adhering to Amazon's guidelines to build a successful affiliate marketing strategy.
+We may make a small commission from affiliate links and purchases using the link.

 I suggest this book if you want to learn how to make money: [https://amzn.to/4c3sMcd](https://amzn.to/4c3sMcd).
-We may make a small commission from purchases using the link.